Staff Conditions of Employment Policy

 Casual staff members will only be paid overtime where the supervisor has approved the additional working hours.
 Additional hours worked to complete ordinary duties will generally be considered reasonable additional hours and will not ordinarily be paid as overtime.

 From time to time, permanent employees may be asked to work extra hours, in which case time in lieu may be allocated to compensate for the additional hours worked, subject to approval by the employee’s supervisor.
-Time in lieu must be taken within one month of having been earned unless institutional priorities require a further delay, as determined by the employee’s supervisor.
+Time in lieu must be taken within six months of having been earned unless institutional priorities require a further delay, as determined by the employee’s supervisor.

 If a staff member needs time off for reasons such as medical/dental appointments and the appointment cannot be made outside normal working hours, the staff member may be granted time off at the discretion of the supervisor.
 The supervisor may ask the staff member to work extra hours, in which case time in lieu would be allocated to compensate for the additional hours worked, and the staff member can use these hours to attend the appointment.